ShivamRajSharma/TensorFlow/Image Classification/README.md

   <img src="https://github.com/ShivamRajSharma/TensorFlow/blob/master/Image%20Classification/Output/confusion_matrix.png" height="300" />
 </p>

 As we can see the model has difficulty in differentiating between cats and dogs, cat and frog.
-Therefore adding more cats pictures in the  dataset of cats would solve the problem.
+Therefore adding more cats pictures in the  dataset of cats would solve the problem and we'll be able to achieve more accuracy

 ## Extra Info